 HARD RED SPRING WHEAT:

-The national average HRS wheat basis for Thursday is at 31 cents under the Minneapolis July futures, 1 cent stronger than Wednesday's basis.
-The Minneapolis spot spring wheat cash market closed as follows, basis the Minneapolis July futures contract for No. 1 milling quality: 12% proteins were not quoted, 13% proteins were not quoted, 13.5% proteins were down 15 cents to unchanged at +85* to +114N, 14% proteins were unchanged at +95N to +130; 14.5% proteins were up 10 cents at +115 and 15% proteins were unchanged at +100N to +165.
-Receipts were 51 cars, which included one train(s).* (Bid=B Ask=A Nominal=N) Wheat on the MGEX floor is traded delivered Chicago/beyond.
+The national average HRS wheat basis for Wednesday is at 40 cents under the Minneapolis December futures, unchanged from Tuesday's basis.
+The Minneapolis spot spring wheat cash market closed as follows, basis the Minneapolis December futures contract for No. 1 milling quality: 12% proteins were not quoted, 13% proteins were not quoted, 13.5% proteins were not quoted, 14% proteins were unchanged to down 15 cents at +95N to +125; 14.5% proteins were not quoted, 15% proteins were down 10 cents to down 15 cents at +125 to +145 and 16 proteins were unchanged at +125 to +130N.
+Receipts were 9 cars, which included zero train(s).* (Bid=B Ask=A Nominal=N) Wheat on the MGEX floor is traded delivered Chicago/beyond.

 Mary Kennedy can be reached at firstname.lastname@example.org

 Follow her on Twitter @MaryCKenn